Crunch09/crunch09.github.io/_posts/2017-01-07-hacktoberfest-2017.md

 ## Compromises

-For the fourth pull requestI wanted to contribute in an unknown language again.
-While I was still debating whether I should go with Rust or Elixir i realised that i had almost reached the end of Hacktoberfest and because i was also expecting guests for a couple of days i realised that i wouldn't be able to learn enough in a new language before the end of the month to be able to contribute.
+For the fourth pull request i wanted to contribute in an unknown language again.
+While I was still debating whether i should go with Rust or Elixir i realised that i had almost reached the end of Hacktoberfest and because i was also expecting guests for a couple of days i realised that i wouldn't be able to learn enough in a new language before the end of the month to be able to contribute.
 I came to the conclusion that i should focus on a PR in familiar territory (aka "Ruby") instead.